 Commonly I hear from business owners that they thought that their general liability (GL) insurance coverage provides protection for their employees for workman’s compensation.

 This is a common misconception.
 A general liability insurance policy and a worker’s compensation insurance policy will always be separate policies.

 In order to protect your business you will need to have both policies if you have an employee or employees.

 At first I could not understand why customers would assume that their liability coverage is providing coverage for worker’s compensation.

-But I thought about it and realized that most general liability policies are based on payroll, and therefore business owners might assume that the policy is covering the employees if they are injured on the job.
+But I thought about it and realized that most general liability policies are based on payroll.
+So therefore business owners might assume that the policy is covering the employees if they are injured on the job.

-The reason that the liability coverage is based on payroll, is so that the business that has $100,000 in payroll pays less in insurance premium then a business that pays $1,000,000 in payroll.
+Liability insurance premiums are based on payroll.
+So a business that has $100,000 in payroll pays less in insurance premium then a business that has $1,000,000 in payroll.